AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 With 11ty, the namespacing is inconsistent.
 Sometimes, the title you want for a page is under `someItem.data.title`; other times, it's leaked into the global scope as just `title`.
 Some site variables are scoped under `site`, like `site.url` or `site.title`; others leak into the global scope as plain variables.
 In include files, all variables are globally scoped, which means you may even get naming clashes between include arguments and other global variables.

-This makes for a confusing developer experience, where you have to do a bit of detective work to figure out where your data resides.
+This can be confusing, and you sometimes have to do a bit of detective work to figure out where your data resides.
 When migrating my site from Jekyll to 11ty, I had to refer to [Paul Lloyd's excellent article](https://24ways.org/2018/turn-jekyll-up-to-eleventy/) for some handy tables that show how Jekyll syntax maps to 11ty syntax.

 In the grand scheme of things, this isn't really that big of a deal and is eclipsed by many of 11ty's strengths.
 However, I do wish there were an option to namespace things more consistently.

 ### 3. Mixed Casing and Conventions

-This one's a bit of a nitpick, but 11ty uses the `camelCase` convention of JavaScript to extend Liquid, whereas Liquid itself follows the `snake_case` convention of Ruby.
+This is a nitpick, but 11ty uses the `camelCase` convention of JavaScript to extend Liquid, whereas Liquid itself follows the `snake_case` convention of Ruby.
 This can make your templates stylistically inconsistent.
-That said, you can easily fix this problem by overriding Liquid's existing filters with custom ones, which you may want to do anyway so you have more control over their behavior.
+That said, you can easily fix this problem by overriding Liquid's existing filters with custom ones.
+In fact, this is the recommended workflow anyway since it gives you more control over filters and allows you to write tests for them.

 ### 4. No ES Modules Support for the Eleventy Config